Last updated on January 28, 2023

 cEDH Decks

-An extremely common way to do this is to create an infinite mana combo through cards like Isochron Scepter and Dramatic Reversal paired some mana rocks.
-They can then be used through outlets, like drawing your whole deck with Blue Sun’s Zenith and winning off of a Thassa’s Oracle or Laboratory Maniac.
+An extremely common way to do this is to create an infinite combo for mana through cards like Isochron Scepter and Dramatic Reversal paired with some mana rocks.
+They can then be used through outlets, like drawing your whole deck with Blue Sun's Zenith and winning off of a Thassa's Oracle or Laboratory Maniac.
 Instead of focusing on tribes like elves or themes like flicker, cEDH decks focus on using whatever means necessary to win.

 Casual EDH Decks

-Casual play groups sometimes even set their own rules like “no tutors” or “no combos” to promote a play style and game that prevents players from being one-shot before they’ve even gotten comfortable at the table.
+Casual play groups sometimes even set their own rules like “no tutors” or “no combos” to promote a play style and game that prevents players from being knocked out before they’ve even gotten comfortable at the table.
 This is all in the name of promoting a fun and welcoming environment where new players aren’t being crushed before they can play their third land.

 Commander Variants